 The residency house has a gravel driveway, and its exterior door is at the top of one stair.
 It is a two-story, historic house with no elevator—a living room, kitchen, dining room, and half bath are located on the first floor, with all bedrooms and a full bath on the second floor.
 The studios are located outdoors, a short walk on grass from the house.
 Their doors are at the top of one step.
 We invite applicants with accessibility questions to email us at email@example.com to schedule a conversation about how we can endeavor to meet their needs.

 Who can attend?

-Shandaken Projects and Storm King Art Center welcome applicants from across cultural disciplines irrespective of race, gender, religion, ability, sexual preference, or nationality.
-Preference is given to those with a strong connection to the visual arts.
-All residents must be fully vaccinated against Covid-19.
+Shandaken Projects and Storm King Art Center welcome applicants from across cultural disciplines irrespective of race, gender, religion, ability, sexual preference, or nationality, who make work with a direct connection to the visual arts.

-Applications are juried by a panel of art professionals.
+Applications will be juried by a panel of art professionals.
 Successful applicants will be notified in May.
-Best efforts are made to offer time slots to successful applicants with their preferences in mind, but dates offered for residencies are nonnegotiable.
+We will do our best to offer time slots to successful applicants based on their preferences, but dates offered for residencies are nonnegotiable.
 Thanks for taking the time to apply.
-If you have any specific questions about the application after reviewing our FAQ, please contact email@example.com.
+If you have any quick, specific questions about the application, please contact firstname.lastname@example.org, but only if you really, truly, absolutely can't puzzle it out yourself.
 We're looking forward to learning more about your work.